CDAGaming/CraftPresence-Mirror/README.md

 These placeholders are used in the `Presence Settings` menu within the Config Gui.

+In v1.9.4 and above, The `|` (Or) operator can be used to combine 2 placeholders, in which the mod will choose the first non-null placeholder.
+One such example is that doing `&SERVER&|&PACK&` will show the pack message, if the server message is null, and will show the `&SERVER&` data if it is not null (Even if the `&PACK&` data is also not null)

 * `&MAINMENU&` - The message to display whilst in the main menu.
     * See `Status Messages::Main Menu Message` for more info.
 * `&PACK&` - The message to display whilst using a valid modpack.